uselagoon/lagoon/docs/using_lagoon/lagoon_yml.md

 The `private-registries` block allows you to define your own private container registries to pull private images.
 To use a private registry, you will need a `username`, `password`, and optionally the `url` for your registry.
 If you don't specify a `url` in your yaml, it will default to using docker hub.

 There are 2 ways to define the password used for your registry user.
-* Create an environment variable in the Lagoon API [Environment Variables (Lagoon API) » Docker Registry Environment Variables (Lagoon API)](./environment_variables.md).
+* Create an environment variable in the Lagoon API [Environment Variables (Lagoon API) » Container Registry Environment Variables (Lagoon API)](./environment_variables.md).
 The name of the variable you create can then be set as the password.
 ```
 private-registries:
   custom-registry: